junxit/us-congress-bills-117/bill.md

 ## § 2.
 Support for child nutrition programs

 - **(a)** *In general*
   - **(1)** *Temporary lunch reimbursement* Each lunch served under the school lunch program authorized under the Richard B. Russell National School Lunch Act (42 U.S.C.
-1751 et seq.) shall receive an additional reimbursement in the amount of 40 cents.
+1751 et seq.) shall receive additional reimbursement in the amount of 40 cents.
   - **(2)** *Temporary breakfast reimbursement* Each breakfast served under the school breakfast program established by section 4 of the Child Nutrition Act of 1966 (42 U.S.C.
-1773) shall receive an additional reimbursement in the amount of 15 cents.
+1773) shall receive additional reimbursement in the amount of 15 cents.
   - **(3)** *Limitation* The additional reimbursement amounts authorized under this subsection shall only be available for the school year beginning July 2022.
-  - **(4)** *Temporary guidelines* Notwithstanding any provision of the Richard B. Russell National School Lunch Act (42 U.S.C.
-1751 et seq.) or the Child Nutrition Act of 1966 (42 U.S.C.
-1771 et seq.), for the school year beginning July 2022, the income guidelines for determining eligibility for free lunch under the school lunch program authorized under the Richard B. Russell National School Lunch Act (42 U.S.C.
-1751 et seq.) and free breakfast under the school breakfast program established by section 4 of the Child Nutrition Act of 1966 (42 U.S.C.
-1773) shall be 185 percent of the applicable family size income levels contained in the nonfarm income poverty guidelines prescribed by the Office of Management and Budget, as adjusted annually in accordance with section 9(b)(1)(B) of the Richard B. Russell National School Lunch Act (42 U.S.C.
-1758(b)(1)(B)).
-  - **(5)** *Appropriations*
+  - **(4)** *Appropriations*
     - **(A)** *In general* There is appropriated, out of any funds in the Treasury not otherwise appropriated, such sums as are necessary to carry out this subsection.
     - **(B)** *Disbursement* A State agency shall disburse funds made available under subparagraph (A) to school food authorities participating in the school meal programs described in paragraphs (1) and (2).
 - **(b)** *Extension of waivers* Section 2202 of the Families First Coronavirus Response Act (42 U.S.C.
 1760 note; Public Law 116–127) is amended—